24 hour Appalachian State University Emergency Contact Number 828-262-8000 (University Police)

 Parents, friends, and family are asked to communicate with OIED staff to allow on-site staff to focus on working with students and local officials.

-- HTH Worldwide daily insurance plan covers participants for medical treatment due to illness or accident (example: hospitalization and medical expenses.)
+All study abroad participants will be covered through the mandatory GeoBlue Worldwide Insurance plan offered through the North Carolina Association of Insurance Agents.
+The GeoBlue Worldwide insurance plan covers participants for medical treatment due to illness or accident (example: hospitalization and medical expenses.)
 The plan also includes medical evacuation and repatriation, political evacuation and natural disaster coverage.

-As an HTH member, participants are eligible for Global Health and Safety Services 24 hours a day during their period of coverage.
+As an GeoBlue member, participants are eligible for Global Health and Safety Services 24 hours a day during their period of coverage.

 Personal Travel Before, During & After the Program (Insurance)